-- i.
-Visible congenital or traumatic deformity of the ear. - ii.
+- Visible congenital or traumatic deformity of the ear. - ii.
 History of active drainage from the ear within the previous 90 days. - History of sudden or rapidly progressive hearing loss within the previous 90 days. - iv.
-Acute or chronic dizziness. - Unilateral hearing loss of sudden or recent onset within the previous 90 days. - vi.
-Audiometric air-bone gap equal to or greater than 15 decibels at 500 Hertz (Hz), 1,000 Hz and 2,000 Hz. - vii.
+Acute or chronic dizziness. - Unilateral hearing loss of sudden or recent onset within the previous 90 days. - Audiometric air-bone gap equal to or greater than 15 decibels at 500 Hertz (Hz), 1,000 Hz and 2,000 Hz. - vii.
 Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - viii.
 Pain or discomfort in the ear.

 RF IMMUNITY LEVEL.
-These hearing instruments have a cell phone immunity rating of M4.
-For your cell phone to be compatible with these hearing instruments, the cell phone needs an immunity rating of M1 or higher.
-Please consult your cell phone specifications for your cell phone immunity rating.
+This hearing aid has a cell phone immunity rating of M3/T3.
+A hearing aid compatible cell phone must carry a rating of M2 or higher to work with this hearing aid.
+Please consult your cell phone specification for the cell phone immunity rating.

-IMPORTANT NOTICE FOR PROSPECTIVE HEARING INSTRUMENT
+IMPORTANT NOTICE FOR PROSPECTIVE HEARING AID USERS.

-USERS.
-Good health practice requires that a person with a hearing loss have a medical evaluation by a licensed physician (preferably a physician who specializes in diseases of the ear) before purchasing a hearing instrument.
+Good health practice requires that a person with a hearing loss have a medical evaluation by a licensed physician (preferably a physician who specializes in diseases of the ear) before purchasing a hearing aid.
 Licensed physicians who specialize in diseases of the ear are often referred to as otolaryngologists, otologists, or otorhynolaryngologists.
-The purpose of the medical evaluation is to assure that all medically treatable conditions that may affect hearing are identified and treated before the hearing instrument is purchased.
-Following the medical evaluation, the physician will give you a written statement that states that your hearing loss has been medically evaluated and that you may be considered a candidate for a hearing instrument.
-The physician will refer you to an audiologist or hearing instrument dispenser, as appropriate, for a hearing instrument evaluation.
+The purpose of the medical evaluation is to assure that all medically treatable conditions that may affect hearing are identified and treated before the hearing aid is purchased.

+Following the medical evaluation, the physician will give you a written statement that states that your hearing loss has been medically evaluated and that you may be considered a candidate for a hearing aid.
+The physician will refer you to an audiologist or hearing aid dispenser, as appropriate, for a hearing aid evaluation.

-The audiologist or hearing instrument dispenser will conduct a hearing instrument evaluation to assess your ability to hear with and without a hearing instrument.
-The hearing instrument evaluation will enable the audiologist or dispenser to select and fit a hearing instrument to your individual needs.
+The audiologist or hearing aid dispenser will conduct a hearing aid evaluation to assess your ability to hear with and without a hearing aid.
+The hearing aid evaluation will enable the audiologist or dispenser to select and fit a hearing aid to your individual needs.

 If you have reservations about your ability to adapt to amplification, you should inquire about the availability of a trial-rental or purchase-option program.
-Many hearing instrument dispensers now offer programs that permit you to wear a hearing instrument for a period of time for a nominal fee after which you may decide if you want to purchase the hearing instrument.
+Many hearing aid dispensers now offer programs that permit you to wear a hearing aid for a period of time for a nominal fee after which you may decide if you want to purchase the hearing aid.

-Federal law restricts the sale of hearing instruments to those individuals who have obtained a medical evaluation from a licensed physician.
+Federal law restricts the sale of hearing aids to those individuals who have obtained a medical evaluation from a licensed physician.
 Federal law permits a fully informed adult to sign a waiver statement declining the medical evaluation for religious or personal beliefs that preclude consultation with a physician.
 The exercise of such a waiver is not in your best health interest and its use is strongly discouraged.